NextCenturyCorporation/nucleus/core/components/README.md

 Initializes this Search Component.

+**runQuery(): void**

+Runs the search query.
+Only call this function if you want to manually trigger a requery.

 **updateFilters(id: string, filters: AbstractFilter[]): void**

 Sets the unshared filters of this Search Component corresponding with the given ID to the given filter objects.